BartoszekMichal/cs50x-final-project/README.md

 #### Description:

 """THIS WORK SHALL NOT BE USED, REPRODUCED OR DISTRIBUTED BY ANY OTHER THIRD PARTY EXCEPT HARVARD UNIVERSITY AND THE AUTHOR"""
+"""THIS PROJECT REQUIRES "lib50" AND "cs50" PACKAGES INSTALLED."""

 This app has been created simply for budgeting needs of households, however it can be simply altered for other uses.